patelishani/astpp.doc/Installation/manual_installation.rst

 Manual Installation
 ================================

-**ASTPP Manual Installation Guide**
+**ASTPP Guide**

-Currently, we are supporting only two OS for manual installation.
-It's CentOS 7 and Debian 8.You can opt any of them from below links.
+   we are using ASTPP version 3.5 and supporting only two OS for manual installation.
+You can opt any of them from below links.

-1. CentOs 7 Installation V3.5
-2. Debian 8 Installation

 .. toctree::
    :maxdepth: 3

-  centos7_installation_v3.5.rst
+  astpp_version3.5.rst